“You can’t go back and change the beginning, but you can start where you are and change the ending.”

 Why I am here and what brought me to this profession

-I earned my undergraduate degree in Child Development, with a minor in Psychology, from Eastern Washington University.
+I earned my bachelor’s degree in Child Development, with a minor in Psychology, from Eastern Washington University.
 This opportunity provided me with a strong foundation in understanding human growth and emotional development.
-This experience led me to pursue a master’s degree in Clinical Mental Health Counseling at Saint Bonaventure University.
+Ultimately, this led me to pursue a master’s degree in Clinical Mental Health Counseling at Saint Bonaventure University.

 Along the way, I gained clinical experience through internships with the Department of Children, Youth, and Families and Pacific Mental Health.
-Here, I worked with individuals and groups navigating a wide range of emotional and life challenges.
+Here, I worked with individuals, Families, and groups navigating a wide range of emotional and life challenges.

 Clinical Background